 Each faculty team has its own objective:

 The kick-off event brought the burgeoning incubator community together to engage, drive excitement and gather input, which will be utilized to develop the community throughout the course of this initiative.
-Beth Osnes, an Associate Professor in Theater & Dance, who is also an incubator participant, mobilized event attendees while sharing her vision for the three-year initiative, “The Innovation Incubator presents an opportunity for CU professors to create communities of practice around various ways technology can be utilized to support and enrich teaching.
+Beth Osnes, an Associate Professor in Theatre & Dance, who is also an incubator participant, mobilized event attendees while sharing her vision for the three-year initiative, “The Innovation Incubator presents an opportunity for CU professors to create communities of practice around various ways technology can be utilized to support and enrich teaching.
 By working together for three years, we will have the opportunity to support each other’s ideas, problem-solve challenges, and cheer each other’s successes.
 The invaluable guidance and support from the ASSETT staff is a major strength of this endeavor.”

-Participants also visited interactive tables representing each of the four teams, in order to learn more about that specific team’s project objectives — all of which include student engagement in the projects starting in year two of the initiative.
+Participants also visited interactive tables representing each of the four teams, in order to learn more about that specific team’s project objectives — all of which include student engagement as contributors to the projects starting in year two of the initiative.
 Building connection across participating faculty teams is a cornerstone of the incubator.
-As this community-driven effort will encourage professional development, support student success, and provide the opportunity for teams to publish their work while creating a new way to view education and, even possibly, create a movement.
+This community-driven effort will encourage professional development, support student success, and provide the opportunity for teams to publish their work while creating a new way to view education and, even possibly, create a movement.
 In the words of Beth Osnes, “The incubator and its projects will serve as aspirational examples of dynamic teaching that will no doubt inspire more of our CU faculty to adopt innovative uses of technology in their classrooms.”

 The event would not have been possible without the generosity of local supporters including the primary event sponsor, Anchor Point foundation, as well as the Boulder Book Store, Foolish Craig’s Cafe, Laughing Goat Coffeehouse, Pekoe Sip House and the CU Book Store.